 Recent museum exhibitions include: The 1980s: Early Works by Jian-Jun Zhang(1978-1988), Yuz Museum, Shanghai (2015); The 12th National Art Exhibition: Section of Experimental Art, Today Art Museum, Beijing (2014); Ink Art: Past as Present in Contemporary China, The Metropolitan Museum of Art, New York (2013-14); Portrait of the Times: 30 Years of Chinese Contemporary Art, Power Station of Art, Shanghai (2013); Shanshui, Kunstmuseum Luzern, Switzerland (2011); Chinese Window: Contemporary Art from the Sigg Collection, Kunstmuseum Bern, Switzerland (2010-11); Shanghai Art of the City, Asian Art Museum, San Francisco, CA (2010); and The Great Celestial Abstraction, National Art Museum of China, Beijing (2010) and traveled to Museo d’Arte Contemporanea Roma, Italy (2011-12).

-Zhang Jian-Jun’s work is represented in major collections including the Uli Sigg Collection, Switzerland; M+, Hong Kong, Frederick R. Weisman Foundation of Art, CA; Djerassi Foundation Permanent Collection, CA; Shanghai Art Museum, Shanghai, China; Shenzhen Art Institute, Shenzhen, China; Guangdong Museum of Art, Guangzhou, China; Yuz Museum, Shanghai, China; White Rabbit Collection, Sydney, Australia; JP Morgan, Hong Kong; and Genentech, CA.
+Zhang Jian-Jun’s work is represented in major collections including the Uli Sigg Collection, Switzerland; M+, Hong Kong; Frederick R. Weisman Foundation of Art, CA; Shanghai Art Museum, China; Yuz Museum, Shanghai, China; Guangdong Museum of Art, Guangzhou, China; Shenzhen Art Institute, Shenzhen, China; Brooklyn Museum, NY; San Francisco Asian Art Museum, CA; Djerassi Foundation Permanent Collection, CA; and Ahmanson Foundation Collection, Irvine, CA.

 © Art Projects International